Indeno(1,2,3-cd)pyrene: Physical properties

-Indeno[1,2,3-cd]pyrene (IP) is classified as a polycyclic aromatic hydrocarbon (PAH) and appears as a yellow crystal.
+Indeno(1,2,3-cd)pyrene (IP) is classified as a polycyclic aromatic hydrocarbon (PAH) and appears as a yellow crystal.
 It contains five benzene rings and one cyclopentane, resulting in a planar molecule.
 There is no stereochemistry present in IP, but there are resonance structures due to benzene’s conjugated pi electrons.
 They can move freely within the cycling rings, providing stabilization energy.

 Ecological effect

-Different studies have been conducted to investigate the ecological effects of several PAHs, including indeno(1,2,3-cd)pyrene.
+Studies have been conducted to investigate the ecological effects of several PAHs, including indeno(1,2,3-cd)pyrene (IP).
 The International Agency for Research on Cancer (IARC) published results claiming that the compound is carcinogenic in several experimental animals.
-Another research group studied phototoxic effects of the compound and they found these only at very high levels in a cell line of the rainbow trout.
-Since these levels can never be reached in water for indeno(1,2,3-cd)pyrene, even when it is maximally dissolved, it will not have any implications for aquatic animals.
-It does not dissolve well because of its lipophilic and thus hydrophobic character.
-This is beneficial for the environment, as lipophilicity is inversely proportional to ecotoxicity because of this water solubility.
-Therefore this does not only prevent phototoxicity but also a large part of toxicity in general.
-Some Swedish researchers have also conducted research into the PAH levels in sewage treatment plants in Sweden.
-They induced EROD activity, which is a measure for toxicity in chicken embryo livers, by incubating with PAH extracts from the sludge.
-Indeno(1,2,3-cd)pyrene, which was one of the researched PAHs in this paper, contributed together with 5 other selected PAHs to only a minor part of the EROD activity.
-Therefore, the indeno(1,2,3-cd)pyrene levels did induce some toxicity in the chicken embryo liver, but just a slight amount at its own in all probability.
+Another research group studied phototoxic effects of IP and they found effects only at very high levels in a cell line of the rainbow trout.
+Since these levels can never be reached in water for indeno(1,2,3-cd)pyrene, even when it is maximally dissolved, it would not have implications for aquatic animals.
+IP is only minimally water soluble due to its lipophilic, and thus hydrophobic, character.
+Lipophilicity is generally inversely proportional to ecotoxicity because compounds with low water solubility (hyrdophobic) are less bioavailable to organisms, as they tend to be bound to organic particulates that reside in sediments in aquatic and marine systems.
+Low solubility therefore not only decreases phototoxicity but also a large part of toxicity in general.
+Swedish researchers have also conducted research into the PAH levels in sewage treatment plants in Sweden.
+They induced EROD activity, which is a measure for toxicity, by incubating chicken embryo liver cells with PAH extracts from the sludge.
+Indeno(1,2,3-cd)pyrene, which was one of the PAHs investigated, contributed together with 5 other selected PAHs only a minor part of the EROD activity.
+Therefore, though indeno(1,2,3-cd)pyrene may induce some toxicity in chicken embryo liver, its contribution is likely to be minor.

 Mechanism

-Indeno(1,2,3-cd)pyrene are among other PAHs considered as possible carcinogens to humans.
+Indeno(1,2,3-cd)pyrene are among the PAHs considered as possible carcinogens to humans.
 The PAH family consists of similar molecules and therefore they have a similar mechanism of causing cancer in vivo.
 The molecule is metabolized in the body by the cytochrome P450 system, resulting in metabolites containing nitro, quinone or hydroxyl groups.
-This was in line with metabolites formed from other PAHs.
+This is in line with metabolites formed from other PAHs.
 The nitro and quinone containing compound turned out to be cytotoxic or carcinogenic, while the hydroxyl containing metabolite did not show any toxicity or carcinogenicity.
 PAHs including indeno(1,2,3-cd)pyrene may be genotoxic.
-When PAHs are hydrolyzed, very reactive epoxide groups can be created at certain regions in the molecule where the molecule is extra reactive compared to the rest.
+When PAHs are hydrolyzed, very reactive epoxide groups can be created at certain regions in the molecule.
 These groups can ultimately form an adduct with the base of a nucleotide in the DNA.
 DNA adducts with PAHs can disrupt the DNA replication or modify the DNA, by removing bases like adenine and guanine from the nucleotides.
 This can in the end lead to cell death and the production of truncated or misfolded proteins.